Victorian cuisine: Holidays

 The custom of Victorian England was to eat pancakes and fritters on Shrove Tuesday in preparation for Lent.
 (In Norwich small scallop-shaped buns substituted for pancakes.)
 The traditional bread for Good Friday was hot cross buns.
 In Penzance people would gather at the local pubs for May Eye playing music and drinking.
 Later in the evening they would gather at farmhouses to eat fruit cake and drink junket—a mixture of raw milk, rennet and sugar.
 Soul cakes were made around Halloween, coinciding with the end of the wheat-seeding season.
 In Scotland and parts of North England black pudding and sausages were prepared for Martinmas Day.
 Yorkshire Christmas pie was considered a classic Christmas dish by Charles Elmé Francatelli.

 In literature

-The foodways of different social classes in Victorian England feature in literary works by Charles Dickens, Anthony Trollope and Jane Austen.
+The foodways of different social classes in Victorian England feature in literary works by Charles Dickens and Anthony Trollope.
 In Great Expectations, Dickens recounts the custom of the wedding breakfast.
 (Because all weddings in England were, until the 1880s, legally required to be held in the mornings, such "wedding breakfasts" became customary.)